 If you’re already a fan of Greyhound Tavern, you’re going to love Tousey House Tavern.
-Even if you’re just a history buff, there’s all sorts of charming antiquity within the fabric that makes up the Burlington, KY spot has what you want.
+If you’re a history buff, this Burlington, KY spot has what you want.
 And it also has fried chicken.

 Let’s just say we’re big fans of this family’s delicious impact on the local restaurant scene.
 But back to Tousey House...

 The restaurant opened its doors in 2008, yet the building itself dates back much, much further.

 - 1817: Attorney Erastus Tousey bought the land the property now sits on for a whopping $25.

 - 1822: The Federalist style home was constructed where Erastus lived with Catherine, his wife, and their six children until he died in 1863.
 Catherine inherited the property and set free their four slaves named Lydia, Martha, Jefferson, and Tommy.

 - The home has been converted into a hotel, boarding house, as well as a handful of restaurants and shops at various points in its history.

 - 1917: It was purchased by Lester and Pearl Gulley and Albert and Fannie Pettit.
 They operated Gulley & Pettit’s Store for 39 years.
 Generations of their family members were born and raised in the home.

 - 1987: Former Judge Bruce Ferguson and Elizabeth, his wife, restored the home to its former glory after it had been vacant for a decade.

 The historic property is considered the most accurate example of Federal-style architecture in Northern Kentucky because of specific features which include the brickwork and matching pair of gable chimneys.
 Other design remnants of its past include antique pine floors in the dining rooms, decorative crown molding that frame high ceilings, and even the home’s original cooking fireplaces and hand-hewn log beams, which can still be found in the basement.